 Another core reality is that the Phase 1 agreement on the Eire/N.Ireland border assumes continuing de facto CU membership, as well as continuing regulatory alignment.
 In that particular light, already the EU is taking contingency steps to enforce the December 2017 Phase 1 agreement in the event of UK backtracking and/or a disorderly exit.

 Advancing such amendments would also offer a platform for Labour to develop its strategy to actually extend opportunities to the ‘left-behinds’ in terms of industrial policy, affordable housing, training and apprenticeships, and for general education advance.

-What it would not do, is to signal a Labour-led overturning of EU referendum result.
-In fact, the contrary, insofar that the prospect of a disorderly exit or one imposed on the EU’s own terms, would most likely result in pressure for that vote to be revisited given the damage to Britain’s economic and social fabric that it would almost certainly generate.
+What it would not do is to signal a Labour-led overturning of the EU referendum result.
+In fact, the contrary, insofar that the prospect of a disorderly exit or one imposed on the EU’s own terms, would most likely result in pressure for that vote to be revisited given the resulting damage to Britain’s economic and social fabric.

-Continuing CU membership is different to continuing SM membership with its four freedoms, including FOM, although there is overlap, as discussed in http://www.asocialdemocraticfuture.org/can-uk-long-term-stay-cu-outside-sm/.
+Continuing CU membership is different to continuing SM membership with its four freedoms, including freedom of movement (FOM), although there is overlap, as discussed in: https://www.asocialdemocraticfuture.org/can-uk-long-term-stay-cu-outside-sm/.

-The Brexiteers were they chose to sought to reverse any such concessions through setting in train a leadership challenge, could then precipitate a general election.
+The Brexiteers should they choose to sought to reverse any such concessions through setting in train a leadership challenge would risk precipitating a general election.

 To duck this challenge would be a dereliction of duty by Labour, in respect of both its actual position as the official opposition and of its purported one of safeguarding and protecting the interests of the disadvantaged in society.
 It will not be forgotten by future generations.